b4mad/op1st-emea-b4mad/README.md

 This repository implements [Operate First SIG/SRE Infrastructure Services](https://github.com/operate-first/community/issues/251) and partialy [Hybride Cloud Patterns: Multicluster DevSecOps](https://hybrid-cloud-patterns.io/patterns/devsecops/)

+We follow an app-of-apps pattern, where we have a single `kustomization.yaml` file that references all other manifests, it can be found in the `manifests/applications/kustomization.yaml` file.

 ## Directory Structure

 All kustomize manifests are located below the `manifests/` directory.

-### Resources
+### Component manifests

-Manifests that are generally useful or applicable are located in the `resources/` directory.
-These are not intended to be deployed directly, but rather used as a base for other (environment specific) manifests.
+Manifests that are generally useful or applicable are located in the `component/` directory.
+These are not intended to be deployed directly, but rather used as a reusable component for other (environment specific) manifests.

 ### Organizational Unit scoped manifests